justakevinn/justakevinn.github.io/README.md

 To put in new reactions:

-Create a new folder, and name it the next available integeer in the "Reactions" folder.
+Create a new folder, and name it the next available integer in the "Reactions" folder.

 Use Chemdraw to draw out the starting material, product, and each of the intermediates and individually save them as png files
     Names of files should be sm.png, product.png, int0.png, int1.png, and int2.png